Detecting Underspecification with Local Ensembles: Abstract

 \section{Abstract}

-We present \textit{local ensembles}, a method for detecting extrapolation at test time in a pre-trained model.
-We focus on \textit{underdetermination} as a key component of extrapolation: we aim to detect when many possible predictions are consistent with the training data and model class.
+We present \textit{local ensembles}, a method for detecting underspecification --- when many possible predictors are consistent with the training data and model class --- at test time in a pre-trained model.
 Our method uses local second-order information to approximate the variance of predictions across an ensemble of models from the same class.
 We compute this approximation by estimating the norm of the component of a test point's gradient that aligns with the low-curvature directions of the Hessian, and provide a tractable method for estimating this quantity.
-Experimentally, we show that our method is capable of detecting when a pre-trained model is extrapolating on test data, with applications to out-of-distribution detection, detecting spurious correlates, and active learning.
+Experimentally, we show that our method is capable of detecting when a pre-trained model is underspecified on test data, with applications to out-of-distribution detection, detecting spurious correlates, and active learning.